 Q. How do I access my FIT Alert information?

 If you are a student or employee of FIT, you can sign up for FIT Alert through MyFIT.
-Log on and select the Announcements and Web Resources tab, then click on the link that says Emergency Messaging System.
+Log on and select the FIT Alert tab, then follow the directions there.

 Q. How do I update my information?